Kavyasree14/Kavyasree14/README.md

 Here’s the updated **Tools & Technologies** section with fully functional icons.
 Missing or non-functional icons have been replaced with working alternatives.

 ---
+Here's the updated code with fixes for the missing icons.
+Each tool is assigned a corresponding working icon or a suitable replacement:

+---

 <h3 align="left">🛠️ Tools & Technologies</h3>